Bloom Tree Partners LLC Decreases Stock Position in Wix.com Ltd. (NASDAQ:WIX)

-Bloom Tree Partners LLC cut its holdings in Wix.com Ltd. (NASDAQ:WIX) by 21.8% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 93,661 shares of the information services provider’s stock after selling 26,082 shares during the period.
-Wix.com comprises about 2.9% of Bloom Tree Partners LLC’s holdings, making the stock its 18th largest position.
-Bloom Tree Partners LLC owned about 0.17% of Wix.com worth $27,188,000 at the end of the most recent quarter.
+Bloom Tree Partners LLC lessened its stake in Wix.com Ltd. (NASDAQ:WIX) by 21.8% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 93,661 shares of the information services provider’s stock after selling 26,082 shares during the quarter.
+Wix.com comprises about 2.9% of Bloom Tree Partners LLC’s holdings, making the stock its 18th largest holding.
+Bloom Tree Partners LLC owned approximately 0.17% of Wix.com worth $27,188,000 at the end of the most recent reporting period.

-Several other institutional investors have also added to or reduced their stakes in WIX.
-Wagner Wealth Management LLC purchased a new position in Wix.com in the 1st quarter valued at about $32,000.
-Red Door Wealth Management LLC acquired a new position in shares of Wix.com during the 2nd quarter valued at about $40,000.
-Optimum Investment Advisors increased its stake in shares of Wix.com by 50.0% during the 2nd quarter.
-Optimum Investment Advisors now owns 150 shares of the information services provider’s stock valued at $44,000 after acquiring an additional 50 shares during the last quarter.
-IFP Advisors Inc acquired a new position in shares of Wix.com during the 2nd quarter valued at about $44,000.
-Finally, Quadrant Capital Group LLC increased its stake in shares of Wix.com by 80.6% during the 2nd quarter.
-Quadrant Capital Group LLC now owns 177 shares of the information services provider’s stock valued at $51,000 after acquiring an additional 79 shares during the last quarter.
-Institutional investors and hedge funds own 91.39% of the company’s stock.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+Nomura Asset Management Co.
+Ltd. boosted its stake in shares of Wix.com by 0.4% during the 2nd quarter.
+Nomura Asset Management Co.
+Ltd. now owns 10,180 shares of the information services provider’s stock valued at $2,955,000 after buying an additional 40 shares during the last quarter.
+Dimensional Fund Advisors LP lifted its stake in Wix.com by 4.5% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,037 shares of the information services provider’s stock worth $290,000 after purchasing an additional 45 shares during the last quarter.
+Optimum Investment Advisors lifted its stake in Wix.com by 50.0% during the second quarter.
+Optimum Investment Advisors now owns 150 shares of the information services provider’s stock worth $44,000 after purchasing an additional 50 shares during the last quarter.
+Mainstay Capital Management LLC ADV lifted its stake in Wix.com by 4.3% during the first quarter.
+Mainstay Capital Management LLC ADV now owns 1,339 shares of the information services provider’s stock worth $374,000 after purchasing an additional 55 shares during the last quarter.
+Finally, Raymond James Trust N.A. lifted its stake in Wix.com by 5.4% during the second quarter.
+Raymond James Trust N.A. now owns 1,138 shares of the information services provider’s stock worth $331,000 after purchasing an additional 58 shares during the last quarter.
+Hedge funds and other institutional investors own 91.39% of the company’s stock.

-A number of research analysts have recently commented on the stock.
-Piper Sandler assumed coverage on shares of Wix.com in a research note on Wednesday, September 8th.
-They set a “neutral” rating and a $252.00 price objective for the company.
-JMP Securities dropped their target price on shares of Wix.com from $350.00 to $282.00 and set an “outperform” rating for the company in a research report on Thursday, August 12th.
-Rosenblatt Securities dropped their target price on shares of Wix.com from $250.00 to $210.00 and set a “neutral” rating for the company in a research report on Thursday, August 12th.
-Truist Securities dropped their target price on shares of Wix.com from $350.00 to $290.00 and set a “buy” rating for the company in a research report on Thursday, August 19th.
-Finally, Truist reduced their target price on Wix.com from $350.00 to $290.00 and set a “buy” rating for the company in a research note on Thursday, August 19th.
-Five research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Wix.com presently has an average rating of “Buy” and an average target price of $288.45.

 Wix.com Profile